Sui Kow Soup (with noodles) | Water dumpling | 水饺

 6. As you fill and wrap all the dumplings, place them on a tray lined with non-stick parchment paper, so that they don't touch each other.

 7. Use a wide-based pot about 2/3 filled with water.
-Bring to boil.
+Bring to a boil.

 9. Once the first batch is added, give it a swirl once more, and bring it back to a boil.
-Then reduce heat to medium and simmer, uncovered for 8 minutes.
+Then reduce the heat to medium and simmer, uncovered, for 8 minutes.
 Swirl occasionally.
 The dumplings will have swollen up and float to the surface when they are done.

 10. Remove with a wide slotted spoon and set them aside on a nonstick pan or a greased tray(to prevent sticking to each other, causing breakage).
 Repeat with the next batch of dumplings.